 2. Courageous Bold Questioning

 – Most of us neglect to question anything at all.
-We are either complaining about what we see, hear and recognize or we take the world as it is.
+We are either complaining about what we see, hear, and recognize or we take the world as it is.
 We don’t dive any deeper, and we live complacently.
-We may never find out what exactly we’ve missed out on – and this is a tragedy.
-Start asking hard questions.
+We may never find out what exactly we’ve missed out on – and is this a tragedy?
+Maybe, maybe not, and you won’t know if you don’t start asking the hard questions.
 Begin by asking them of yourself.
 What is my belief about this?
 Why am I upset?
 What is it I am really seeking?
-Ask them of your family, your friends, your co-workers, and your political system.
+Ask them about your family, your friends, your co-workers, and your political system.
 A difficult question does not need to be confrontational or offensive – it just has to challenge the mind.
-Ask your children what they’d change about the world, if they had the power to change one thing.
+Ask your children what they’d change about the world if they had the power to change one thing.
 Ask a local politician how a controversial bill might affect their own family.

 Ask your boss what their greatest regret – and greatest triumph – have been in their career.
 Then, truly listen to the answers.
 Form more questions.
 Dig even deeper.
 Here is one of my favorite quotes by Albert Einstein.

 Tony Robbins said, “The quality of your life is determined by the quality of the questions we ask about life.”
 Start today asking bigger questions, this is where the statement from scripture “Ask and you shall receive” makes perfect sense and works over and over again.
 But it is all in the question.
 Questions must be valid, powerful, direct, and with intention.
 Reread Einsteins quote to best understand what is meant here.

 3. Conscious Immersive Listening

 One of the greatest assets you can own is the art of conscious listening,

 “To Listen, to really hear another, and To observe without judgment are the greatest gifts you can give another” ~ Donalee Gastreich

 Listening to truly hear and understand what the speaker is saying.
 Most people don’t listen, they are just listening to respond.